pranabsarkar/pranabsarkar.github.io/README.md

 # Hello!

-I am a Software Developer who is working for `Tata Consultancy Services`, India.
+I am a Software Developer who is working for [Tata Consultancy Services](https://www.tcs.com/), India.
 Currently, trying to create models for social good.
 Being a tech enthusiast, [photography](https://www.instagram.com/my.fotocraft.in/), and traveling keep my neurons activated.

 ### Education

-`Future Institute of Engineering and Management`, Kolkata, India - Bachelors of Technology in Information Technology.
+[Future Institute of Engineering and Management](https://futureengineering.in/), Kolkata, India - Bachelors of Technology in Information Technology.

 ### Volunteer Activities